Master of Public Administration

 - Urban Development and Sustainability

-After completing their chosen concentration, students will need to complete another 6 credits in their chosen concentration or any electives to finish the 18 elective MPA degree requirements.
+After completing their chosen concentration, students will need to complete another 6 credits from in their chosen concentration or from any other MSPIA electives to finish the 18 elective MPA degree requirements.

 Non-Traditional MPA Program Delivery Model